Information for High School Counselors

 With many schools—Montclair included—adopting expanded pass/fail grading policies, we do not expect any significant change to the way in which we review applications will be necessary.
 We will still conduct a holistic review, considering all factors– including the uniqueness of this moment in our history and its impact on students– and we will always err on the side of giving students the benefit of the doubt.
 As school counselors, you help us make those decisions by providing us additional backstory in your letters of recommendation.
 These are particularly helpful when students have complicated stories to tell.

 How will the cancelled SAT dates impact admissions decisions?

-Is Montclair State changing its policy on Advanced Placement (AP) credit given the new testing model?
+Is Montclair State University changing its policy on Advanced Placement (AP) credit given the new testing model?